Kicking off the Season with Game Day Brunch

 Native Brew Works

-Native Brew Works is Jonesboro’s only microbrewery and is the hot new place to have a leisurely brunch with friends.
+Native Brew Works is Jonesboro’s only microbrewery and is the hot place to have a leisurely brunch with friends.
 Native strives to cultivate community through unique experiences and by providing handcrafted quality products.

 Try a favorite brunch bowl with russet and sweet potatoes topped with pulled pork, black beans, crema, queso fresco, green onion, cilantro and an egg.
-Other options include breakfast nachos and tacos and biscuits and gravy.
+Other options include breakfast nachos, breakfast tacos and biscuits and gravy.
 Brunch at Native would be incomplete without the Boozy Batch, a hard seltzer with OJ for Native’s spin on a mimosa, or a Hazy Man, the Hazy IPA with a splash of OJ.

-Kids and dogs are welcome (dogs outside of course), and for those who can’t sit still while waiting for their food, there is a ping pong table.
+Kids and dogs are welcome (dogs outside, of course), and for those who can’t sit still while waiting for their food, there is a ping pong table.
 There is plenty of seating inside or outside when the weather is nice.

 The Parsonage

-Voted Best Brunch eight years in a row, The Parsonage has a very loyal following when it comes to serving up brunch, and with good reason.
-People come for the monster cinnamon rolls, the to-die-for waffles, the famous cheese grits and the scrumptious biscuits and gravy.
 The food is obviously the main attraction, but patrons also love the laid-back and welcoming atmosphere of The Parsonage.
-Many guests enjoy bringing their canine friends for a peaceful brunch on the patio.
+Many guests enjoy bringing their canine friends for a peaceful brunch outside on the patio.
 Owned and operated by Chef John and Ramey Myers, everything on the creative menu is made from scratch with the freshest ingredients.

 The Recovery Room